 Any shipment records created from an assigned order will automatically be assigned to the same user.
 However, you can change which user the shipment is assigned to at any time without affecting the order assignment.

 You can cancel orders if you are not going to ship them and need them removed from the Awaiting Shipment status.
 You can also restore orders in ShipStation if they were canceled by mistake.

-When you cancel an order in ShipStation, it will not affect the status of the order within your Selling Channel/Marketplace (with the Jet marketplace being the notable exception).
+When you cancel an order or fulfilment in ShipStation, it will not affect the status of the order within your Selling Channel or Fulfilment Provider.

 To completely cancel an order, it is best practice to cancel it from the selling channel.
 ShipStation will update the order as Canceled the next time you import orders from that store.

 This process cancels the order in ShipStation.
 View Cancelled orders by selecting Cancelled in the order status sidebar.

 You can then void the label and request a refund of the postage cost from your carrier.
 The order will still be cancelled even if the label cannot be voided by the carrier.